-- While the term risk continues to be subject to a growing number of definitions in different disciplines - 39 and sectors, this chapter takes as a starting point the definition used in the IPCC Special Report on - 40 Global Warming of 1.5°C (SR15) (IPCC 2018a), which reflects definitions used by both Working - 41 Group II and Working Group III in the Fifth Assessment Report (AR5): "The potential for adverse - 42 consequences where something of value is at stake and where the occurrence and degree of an - outcome is uncertain" (Allwood et al. 2014; Oppenheimer et al. 2014).
-The SR15 definition further - specifies: "In the context of the assessment of climate impacts, the term risk is often used to refer to - 45 the potential for adverse consequences of a climate-related hazard, or of adaptation or mitigation - 46 responses to such a hazard, on lives, livelihoods, health and wellbeing, ecosystems and species,
+- While the term risk continues to be subject to a growing number of definitions in different disciplines - and sectors, this chapter takes as a starting point the definition used in the IPCC Special Report on - 38 Global Warming of 1.5°C (SR15) (IPCC 2018a), which reflects definitions used by both Working - 39 Group II and Working Group III in the Fifth Assessment Report (AR5): "The potential for adverse - 40 consequences where something of value is at stake and where the occurrence and degree of an outcome - 41 is uncertain" (Allwood et al. 2014; Oppenheimer et al. 2014).
+The SR15 definition further specifies: "In - the context of the assessment of climate impacts, the term risk is often used to refer to the potential for - adverse consequences of a climate-related hazard, or of adaptation or mitigation responses to such a - hazard, on lives, livelihoods, health and wellbeing, ecosystems and species, economic, social and - cultural assets, services (including ecosystem services), and infrastructure".
+In SR1.5, as in the IPCC - 46 Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change

-- 1 economic, social and cultural assets, services (including ecosystem services), and infrastructure".
-In - 2 SR15, as in the IPCC SREX and AR5 WGII, risk is conceptualised as resulting from the interaction of - 3 vulnerability (of the affected system), its exposure over time (to a hazard), as well as the (climate- - 4 related) impact and the likelihood of its occurrence (AR5 2014; IPCC 2018a, 2012).
-In the context of - 5 SRCCL, risk must also be seen as including risks to the implementation of responses to land-climate - 6 challenges from economic, political and governance factors.
-Climate and land risks must be seen in - 7 relation to human values and objectives (Denton et al. 2014).
-Risk is closely associated with concepts - 8 of vulnerability and resilience, which are themselves subject to differing definitions across different - 9 knowledge communities. - Risks examined in this chapter arise from more than one of the major land-climate-society challenges - 11 (desertification, land degradation, and food insecurity), or partly stem from mitigation or adaptation - 12 actions, or cascade across different sectors or geographical locations.
+- Adaptation (SREX) and AR5 WGII, risk is conceptualised as resulting from the interaction of 1 - 2 vulnerability (of the affected system), its exposure over time (to a hazard), as well as the (climate- - 3 related) impact and the likelihood of its occurrence (AR5 2014; IPCC 2018a, 2012).
+In the context of - 4 SRCCL, risk must also be seen as including risks to the implementation of responses to land-climate - 5 challenges from economic, political and governance factors.
+Climate and land risks must be seen in - relation to human values and objectives (Denton et al. 2014).
+Risk is closely associated with concepts 6 - 7 of vulnerability and resilience, which are themselves subject to differing definitions across different - 8 knowledge communities. - 9 Risks examined in this chapter arise from more than one of the major land-climate-society challenges - (desertification, land degradation, and food insecurity), or partly stem from mitigation or adaptation 10 - 11 actions, or cascade across different sectors or geographical locations.
 They could thus be seen as - examples of emergent risks (Oppenheimer et al. 2014, p.
-1052): "aris[ing] from the interaction of - phenomena in a complex system".
-Stranded assets in the coal sector due to proliferation of renewable - energy and government response could be examples of emergent risks (Saluja, N and Singh 2018; - Marcacci 2018).
-Additionally, the absence of an explicit goal for conserving fresh-water ecosystems - 17 and ecosystem services in SDGs (in contrast to a goal (Life Under Water) that is exclusively for - marine biodiversity) is related to its trade-offs with energy and irrigation goals thus posing a - substantive risk (Nilsson et al. 2016b; Vörösmarty et al. 2010). - 20 Governance is not previously well defined in IPCC reports, but is used here to include all of the - 21 processes, structures, rules and traditions that govern, which may be undertaken by actors including - 22 governments, markets, organisations, or families (Bevir 2011), with particular reference to the - 23 multitude of actors operating in respect of land and climate interactions.
-Such definitions of - 24 governance allow for it to be decoupled from the more familiar concept of government and studied in - 25 the context of complex human-environment relations and environmental and resource regimes (Young - 26 2017a).
-Governance involves the interactions among formal and informal institutions through which - 27 people articulate their interests, exercise their legal rights, meet their legal obligations, and mediate - their differences (UNDP 1997).
+1052): "aris[ing] from the interaction of 12 - 13 phenomena in a complex system".
+Stranded assets in the coal sector due to proliferation of renewable - 14 energy and government response could be examples of emergent risks (Saluja, N and Singh 2018; - Marcacci 2018).
+Additionally, the absence of an explicit goal for conserving fresh-water ecosystems 15 - 16 and ecosystem services in SDGs (in contrast to a goal (Life Under Water) that is exclusively for marine - 17 biodiversity) is related to its trade-offs with energy and irrigation goals thus posing a substantive risk - (Nilsson et al. 2016b; Vörösmarty et al. 2010).
+18 - 19 Governance is not previously well defined in IPCC reports, but is used here to include all of the - 20 processes, structures, rules and traditions that govern, which may be undertaken by actors including - 21 governments, markets, organisations, or families (Bevir 2011), with particular reference to the multitude - 22 of actors operating in respect of land and climate interactions.
+Such definitions of governance allows - for it to be decoupled from the more familiar concept of government and studied in the context of 23 - 24 complex human-environment relations and environmental and resource regimes (Young 2017a). - 25 Governance involves the interactions among formal and informal institutions through which people - 26 articulate their interests, exercise their legal rights, meet their legal obligations, and mediate their - differences (Plummer and Baird 2013).
+27

-7.1.3.
+7.2.3.
 Roadmap to the chapter